English orthography: Phonic irregularities

 Partly because English has never had any official regulating authority for spelling, such as the Spanish Real Academia Española, the French Académie française, the German Council for German Orthography, the Danish Sprognævn, and the Thai Royal Society, English spelling is considered irregular and complex compared to that of other languages.
 Although French, Danish, and Thai, among other languages, present a similar degree of difficulty when encoding (writing), English is more difficult when decoding (reading), as there are clearly many more possible pronunciations of a group of letters.
 For example, in French, //u// (as in "true", but short), can be spelled (ou, nous, tout, choux), but the pronunciation of each of those sequences is always the same.
-However, in English, while //uː// can be spelled in up to 24 different ways, including (spook, truth, suit, blues, to, shoe, group, through) (see Sound-to-spelling correspondences below), all of these spellings have other pronunciations as well (e.g., foot, us, build, bluest, so, toe, grout, plough, sew).
+However, in English, while //uː// can be spelled in up to 24 different ways, including (spook, truth, suit, blues, to, shoe, group, through, crew) (see Sound-to-spelling correspondences below), all of these spellings have other pronunciations as well (e.g., foot, us, build, bluest, so, toe, grout, plough, sew).
 Thus, in unfamiliar words and proper nouns, the pronunciation of some sequences, being the prime example, is unpredictable even for educated native speakers.

 Spelling irregularities

-Attempts to regularise or reform the spelling of English have usually failed.
+Attempts to regularize or reform the spelling of English have usually failed.
 However, Noah Webster promoted more phonetic spellings in the United States, such as flavor for British flavour, fiber for fibre, defense for defence, analyze for analyse, catalog for catalogue, and so forth.
-These spellings already existed as alternatives, but Webster's dictionaries helped standardise them in the United States.
+These spellings already existed as alternatives, but Webster's dictionaries helped standardize them in the United States.
 (See American and British English spelling differences for details.)